 - Heat the oil as it needs to be really hot before you start cooking.

-- Mix together the buttermilk, chickpea flour and cayenne pepper to make a paste.
+- Mix together the buttermilk, chickpea flour, cayenne pepper and a couple of tablespoons of water to make a paste.
 Drop a little into the oil to check the oil is hot enough.
 It should rise to the top and sizzle.

 - Dip the green beans into the batter and then drop them carefully into the hot oil.
 Cook them in batches.